Port Augusta West

 Port Augusta West is considerably less culturally diverse than average when assessed alongside AreaSearch's national rankings for language and cultural background related metrics

-Port Augusta West had lower cultural diversity with 87.7% citizens, 90.7% born in Australia, and 92.5% speaking English only at home.
-Christianity was the dominant religion at 41.1%.
-The 'Other' category was overrepresented at 2.3%, compared to Rest of SA's 0.8%.
+Port Augusta West had low cultural diversity, with 87.7% being Australian citizens, 90.7% born in Australia, and 92.5% speaking English only at home.
+Christianity was the dominant religion, comprising 41.1%.
+The 'Other' category was overrepresented at 2.3%, compared to regional SA's 0.8%.

 Frequently Asked Questions - Diversity